digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

    Based on the check's result, a subset of recipients, called **confirming participants** then prepares a (positive or negative) **mediator response** for each view separately.
-A **confirmation policy** associated with the request specifies which participants need to confirm, given the transaction's informees.
+A **confirmation policy** associated with the request specifies which participants must confirm, given the transaction's informees.

    The confirming participants send their responses to a **mediator**,